-They bill themselves as "The UN-religious, NON-family oriented literary and art magazine."
-They publish poetry, prose, and artwork online.
+They bill themselves as "The UN-religious, NON-family oriented literary and art magazine".
+They publish poetry, prose, and art work online, and accept about 70% of what is submitted to them.

 Academy of the Heart and Mind

 Their mission is to help emerging writers.
 They accept over 60% of what is submitted.
 They publish poetry, art, fiction, and creative nonfiction online.